A Notion of Uniqueness for the Adversarial Bayes Classifier: Examples

 \section{Examples}

-The examples below find the equivalence classes under equivalence up to degeneracy for any $\e>0$. \Cref{ex:gaussians_equal_means,ex:degenerate} demonstrate a distribution for which the adversarial Bayes classifier is unique up to degeneracy for all $\e$ while \cref{ex:non_uniqueness_all} demonstrates a distribution for which the adversarial Bayes classifier is not unique up to degeneracy for any $\e>0$, even though the Bayes classifier is unique. \Cref{ex:gaussians_equal_variances} and \cref{ex:non_uniqueness_single} describe an intermediate situations--- uniqueness up to degeneracy fails fails only for a single value of $\e$ in \cref{ex:non_uniqueness_single} and only for sufficiently large $\e$ in \cref{ex:gaussians_equal_variances}.
-Lastly, \cref{ex:degenerate} presents an example with a degenerate set.
+The examples below calculate the equivalence classes under equivalence up to degeneracy for any $\e>0$. \Cref{sec:elementary_examples} presents elementary examples illustrating our procedure for finding adversarial Bayes classifiers. \Cref{sec:anomalous_examples} discusses two distributions with pathological behavior: \cref{ex:non_uniqueness_all} presents a distribution with a unique Bayes classifier but non-unique adversarial Bayes classifiers for all $\e>0$ while \cref{ex:degenerate} presents an example with a degenerate set of positive Lebesgue measure.
+Remarkably, in these examples, for sufficiently small $\e$, there always exists a set that simultaneously simultaneously serves as both a Bayes and adversarial Bayes classifier.

-\Cref{ex:non_uniqueness_all,ex:degenerate} exhibit situations where different adversarial Bayes classifiers have varying levels of (standard) classification risk, for all $\e$ contained in some interval.
 For such distributions, a deliberate selection of the adversarial Bayes classifier would mitigate the tradeoff between robustness and accuracy.

-Furthermore, all the examples below except \cref{ex:gaussians_equal_means} exhibit a curious occurrence--- the boundary of the adversarial Bayes classifier is within $\e$ of the boundary of the Bayes classifier. \Cref{prop:uniform_within_e,prop:eta_0_1} state conditions under which this phenomenon must occur.
-Next, \cref{prop:within_e_to_risk_bound} shows that if furthermore the Bayes and adversarial Bayes have the same number of components, then one can bound the (standard) classification risk of the adversarial Bayes classifier in terms of the Bayes risk and $\e$, suggesting a reduced robustness-accuracy tradeoff.
+Moreover, all of the examples below except \cref{ex:gaussians_equal_means} exhibit a curious occurrence--- the boundary of the adversarial Bayes classifier lies within $\e$ of the boundary of the Bayes classifier. \Cref{sec:comparing_bayes_and_adv_bayes} explores this pattern in detail--- \Cref{prop:uniform_within_e,prop:eta_0_1} provide conditions under which this behavior occur while \cref{prop:within_e_to_risk_bound} examines the robustness-accuracy tradeoff in light of this phenomenon.

+Three of the examples in this section involve gaussian mixtures with varying parameters.
+Understanding how uniqueness depends on the parameters of the gaussian mixture remains an open problem.
+More broadly, understanding how uniqueness is influenced by the parameters of a broader parametric family of distributions remains an open question.